- Work +1 202 842 7800

 - Dispute resolution : White-collar criminal defense

 - Industry focus : Healthcare: life sciences

 - Intellectual property : Patent litigation: full coverage

 - Intellectual property : Patents: portfolio management and licensing

 - Intellectual property : Patents: prosecution (including re-examination and post-grant proceedings)

 - Intellectual property : Trademarks: litigation

-- Intellectual property : Trademarks: non-contentious - full coverage
+- Intellectual property : Trademarks: non-contentious (including prosecution, portfolio management and licensing)

 - Investment fund formation and management : Private equity funds